Samuel Pechell

-In addition to his work at the Admiralty, Pechell served in the House of Commons for two constituencies and was on good terms with King William IV, who supported his efforts to improve standards of gunnery and returned him to the Admiralty in 1839 after a five-year absence caused by his support for the Whig government.
+In addition to his work at the British Admiralty, Pechell served in the House of Commons for two constituencies and was on good terms with King William IV, who supported his efforts to improve standards of gunnery and returned him to the Admiralty in 1839 after a five-year absence caused by his support for the Whig government.
 In 1826 he inherited the Pechell Baronetcy from his father, but died childless and the title passed to his brother George.

 Life

 Pechell was born in Ireland in 1785, the son of Sir Thomas Brooke Pechell and his wife Charlotte.
 Pechell was well connected in military circles: his father was a senior army officer, as were both his grandfathers, Sir Paul Pechell and Sir John Clavering.
 His uncle was John Borlase Warren, later to become a senior Royal Navy officer.
 His younger brother, George Pechell would also become a prominent naval officer.
 Aged 11, Pechell joined the Royal Navy under the guidance of his uncle, joining HMS Pomone in 1796 during the French Revolutionary Wars.
 The following year he moved to HMS Phoebe, commanded by Captain Robert Barlow and there remained for the next four years.
 Under Barlow, Pechell was involved in two significant frigate actions, when Phoebe captured the French frigate Néréide at the action of 21 December 1797 and then the Africaine at the action of 19 February 1801.

 For his actions in these engagements, Pechell was highly praised and promoted, following Barlow into HMS Triumph in the aftermath of the Africaine action and then moving to HMS Active during the Peace of Amiens in 1803 as a lieutenant.
 In January 1806, Pechell joined his uncle's flagship HMS Foudroyant and was present at the defeat of the French squadron under Admiral Charles Linois at the action of 13 March 1806.
 In April 1807, Pechell was given his first independent command, in charge of the brig HMS Ferret operating from Jamaica.
 In June 1808, he was promoted to post captain and took command of the frigate HMS Cleopatra, in which he joined the squadron being assembled at Barbados for operations against the French islands of Martinique and Guadeloupe.
 It was while blockading the latter that he served in his most celebrated battle, the action of 22 January 1809.
 The French frigate Topaze had been forced to take shelter under a gun battery off Pointe-Noire, Guadeloupe, but had been spotted by Pechell's blockade force.
 Despite fire from the shore, Pechell attacked immediately and brought Cleopatra close inshore to engage Topaze from close range.
 Pechell's dispositions were so good that Topaze was soon unable to respond, and the arrival of two other Royal Navy ships allowed him to bring his prize out of the bay successfully.